 The main objective of stacking is to obtain the most comprehensive coverage for the lowest possible cost.
 If it’s costing you more money or minimizing your benefits, then stacking isn’t worth doing.

 Stacked policies are a common strategy used by doctors.
-According to the 2017 Report on Long-Term Disability Insurance, an estimated 21.6 percent of all policies that were sold to doctors were part of a stacked disability insurance plan.
+According to our 2018 Long-Term Disability Insurance Report, an estimated 21.6 percent of all policies that were sold to doctors were part of a stacked disability insurance plan.

 If your agent proposes a stacking strategy, ask for comparisons on the costs and benefits of single policy to ensure you’re getting the best deal.

 The Ultimate Guide to Physician Disability Insurance in 2019